 - 1. Open the customer page or a ticket of the customer. - 2.
-Click Deactivate in the customer's context menu. - 3.
+Click the Deactivate button in the header section. - 3.
 The customer is deactivated.
 If you deactivate a company, all the contacts of the company are also deactivated.

 Deleting a Customer with Delete (keep related data) / Delete